prk-2023/vork_area/2025/rust_blockchain_crypto.typ

 #pagebreak()

 A three months plan, requires minimal of 8 - 12 hours per week.
-Can be achived in 2 months adjust the time hours spent on it.
+Can be achieved in 2 months adjust the time hours spent on it.

 #line(length: 100%, stroke: (paint: blue, thickness: 1pt))